chipotle/Slimx/README.md

 In both cases, you can specify an optional third argument giving the primary key name if that name isn't `id`.

 Note that the function differentiates between the first and second forms by testing to see whether the second argument is a string.
-So, you can't use the first form of this function if you have a table whose primary keys are strings.
-(I've never seen such a table, but strange things are out there.)
+So, you can't use the first form of this function if you have a table whose primary keys are strings (weirdo).

+The `get` and `save` functions are meant to function together to provide easy object-based CRUD, er, crud:

+	$post = $db->get('post', $id);
+	$post->title = 'New Title';
+	$post->body = 'Lorem Ipsum';
+	$post->user_id = $user->id;
+	$db->update('post', $post);

+It wouldn't be too difficult to build this into an actual ORM, although rather than going too far down that path you're probably better off using an existing, robust ORM like [Doctrine](http://www.doctrine-project.org/).